How International Schools in Asia Stream $2,500 Tournaments Live

 "I think the thing that struck me about it was just how simple it was.
 So user-friendly to use and to set up."

 But simplicity alone wasn't enough.
-Alex needed a specific feature: two-level access control.
+Alex needed a specific feature: two-level access control for managing student operators.

 "The thing I really liked about it was the idea that there's an admin side of it to change names and fonts and colors and logos and parameters.
 And then there's the scorekeeper link where you could just give it to the referee or the score club, the kids who are on the side, and that they can take ownership and actually keep the score and run the game and they're making the calls, but they're not also able to wipe history or change team names or things like that."